 Application Procedures

-Prospective students may apply online through the Office of Admissions website.
+Prospective students may apply online through the Admissions website.
 After submitting an application, applicants will receive email instructions on how to access their admissions profile on MyUI.
 Applicants then upload the required supplemental documents through a secure portal.

 Applicants should consult the Studio Art Graduate Bulletin on the School of Art, Art History, and Design website.
 No separate application is necessary for scholarships or teaching/research assistantships for studio art applicants.